AI Chatbots vs AI Agents: Differences Explained

 AI Agents: Expansive and Dynamic Knowledge

-The ability to integrate and synthesize knowledge from various sources is a significant advantage of AI agents.
-While chatbots are often limited to their pre-programmed responses, AI agents can pull information from multiple databases, analyze it in real-time, and present cohesive insights.
+Key capability: AI Agents can integrate and synthesize knowledge from various sources.
+While chatbots are limited to pre-programmed responses, AI agents can pull information from multiple databases, analyze it in real-time, and present cohesive insights.

 When it comes to implementing AI solutions, both chatbots and AI agents have different resource requirements and financial implications.